A sustainable Museum

 We aren't perfect, but we're looking at ways we can reduce the Museum's carbon emissions and energy consumption, reuse and repurpose technology, and encourage everyone to refill and recycle.

 We've also pledged to become the first museum in the world to set a science-based carbon reduction target.

-- At the Natural History Museum at Tring, solar panels are being installed and supply enough energy to power the ornithology building.
+- At the Natural History Museum at Tring, solar panels were installed in 2020, suppling enough energy to power the ornithology building.

 The Museum is undertaking a host of measures to reduce its energy and water consumption.

 - Water is extracted from a borehole at South Kensington and used to flush toilets, saving mains water.